Air Assault on Crete: Description

+As in reality the Allied forces are deployed to resist an amphibious landing from the north, and in the first turn each unit is only allowed to move a single hex.
+The Germans need to seize airfields with paratroopers to allow air landing of reinforcements, and also to seize a beach to allow sea landing of heavier supplies.
+The Germans have only a rough idea of Allied strengths as their counters are initially inverted, concealing their strength.
+Air rules are abstract.

 Players can choose the Basic Game, with simplified rules and victory conditions, or the Advanced Game.

 A separate bonus game, Invasion of Malta, 1942, is also included.
-The game simulates Operation Hercules, a proposed German invasion of Malta that was planned by the German High Staff but never initiated.
+The game simulates Operation Herkules, a proposed German invasion of Malta that was planned by the German Supreme Command but never initiated.
 This game has its own counters and a separate 11 × 16 in mapboard, and uses the same rules system as Air Assault on Crete.
+As in the main game, defending forces are initially inverted.
+Only the Northern Beach, far from the German objectives, is easy to land at.
+Donald Mack in The Wargamer criticised the game for omitting the cliffs which made the Western Beach an unfeasible landing zone in reality.

 Victory conditions

 In the Basic Game, if the Germans can seize one airfield and hold it for four turns, then the German player wins the game.

 In the Advanced Game, there are several routes to victory: